D20/D26 · Premium Landed

 A home lift is a fully enclosed cabin with automatic doors, travelling at up to 0.4m/s.
 A platform lift is an open or semi-enclosed platform, slower, and typically limited to two stops.
 Home lifts offer better comfort, security, and resale value.

-Annual maintenance contracts typically run $2,400 to $4,800 per year, covering quarterly servicing, safety inspections, and minor repairs.
-BCA requires at least one annual safety inspection by a registered contractor.
+Annual maintenance cost depends on the number of stops, the drive system, and how often the lift is used.
+Contracts typically cover quarterly servicing, safety inspections, and minor repairs, and BCA requires at least one annual safety inspection by a registered contractor.
+We provide a tailored quote after a free site assessment.

 Vacuum lifts use air pressure, require no pit or machine room, and are easier to retrofit.
-Hydraulic lifts are quieter, support larger cabins, and cost less but need a pit and machine room.
-Vacuum lifts cost $55,000–$80,000; hydraulic lifts start from $45,000.
+Hydraulic lifts are quieter and support larger cabins but need a pit and machine room.
+We help you choose the right system during the site assessment and provide a tailored quote.

 Total project time is typically 8–16 weeks: 4–6 weeks for BCA approval, then 4–8 weeks for shaft construction, lift installation, and commissioning.
 Homes with existing shaft provisions can be completed faster.